- Mental Health

 Who shouldn’t take ADHD medication?

-People with existing heart problems and those who are easily agitated may experience more serious side effects if they use stimulants to treat ADHD.
-Those who are already being treated for depression should also be wary of certain ADHD drugs.
-It is also important to share your medical history with a doctor to ensure they can look for any potential interactions or risks.
+People with heart problems and those who are easily agitated may experience more serious side effects if they use stimulants to treat ADHD.
+Those who are already being treated for depression should discuss which ADHD medications may be safest to take with their current medications.
+It is important to share your complete medical history with your doctor to ensure they can look for any potential interactions or risks.

 How long does it take for ADHD medication to work?